Last Updated: March 26, 2026

 Male vs. Female

-Males tend to be slightly slimmer and more streamlined, with more vivid coloring overall.
+Males are slightly slimmer and more streamlined, with more vivid coloring overall.
 The green-gold lateral stripe is typically more pronounced in males, especially during breeding condition.
 Females are rounder and deeper-bodied, particularly when carrying eggs, with a more muted, uniform olive-silver body color.
 The size difference is minor, so body shape is the most reliable indicator.

 Average Size & Lifespan